unitechio/gopdf/README.md

 }

-// Chapter giving an overview of features.
-// TODO: Add code snippets and show more styles and options. func DoFeatureOverview(c *creator.Creator, fontRegular *model.PdfFont, fontBold *model.PdfFont) {
+// Chapter giving an overview of features. func DoFeatureOverview(c *creator.Creator, fontRegular *model.PdfFont, fontBold *model.PdfFont) {
 	// Ensure that the chapter starts on a new page. c.NewPage()